Health effects from lead exposure

 There is no safe level of lead exposure for anyone.
 It can be harmful to people of all ages, but young children and unborn babies are at greatest risk, as it causes damage to their developing brains and nervous systems.

-If you think you have been exposed to lead or have symptoms of lead poisoning, contact your doctor.
-They may recommend you have a blood test to determine if further steps are necessary.
+• Confirm exposure – If you suspect that you or your family have been exposed to lead, contact your doctor.
+They may recommend a blood test to assess whether additional steps are needed.

-For further information on lead, including ways to reduce your exposure, contact SA Health's Scientific Services on (08) 8226 7100.
+For further information on managing lead exposure, contact SA Health's Chemical and Environmental Hazards team at Health.ChemicalAndEnvironmentalHazards@sa.gov.au or call (08) 8226 7100.